AishDhillon008/J-Math/README.md

       Overview

-J-Math provides an algebraic approach to limit evaluation, making difficult calculus problems more efficient and intuitive.
+J-Math provides an algebraic type approach to limit evaluation, making difficult calculus problems more efficient and intuitive.
 It offers a structured way to handle paradoxes that standard calculus often leaves as "undefined."

        Key Capabilities